How To Find The Most Efficient Industrial Steam Boiler

 Low NOx Emissions

 Efficiency isn’t just about conserving energy and costs; it’s also about eco-friendliness and reducing the number of harmful emissions.
 Given recent reports and concerns about global warming, the need for low emission boilers is more critical than ever.
 With steam boilers, one key emissions standard is the number of harmful nitrogen oxides (NOx) released into the environment.
-When a steam boiler is considered low NOx or ultra-low NOx, it releases far fewer of these harmful agents into the environment, and you can safely say you have a “green” boiler system.
+When a gas boiler is considered low NOx or ultra-low NOx, it releases far fewer of these harmful agents into the environment, and you can safely say you have a “green” boiler system.
 This is why environmentally conscious companies prefer modular water tube boilers, and why you should care about your own boiler’s NOx emissions.

 The LX Series is specifically designed to meet or exceed low NOx emissions standards.
 Hargett adds that the LX Series models are made to meet “stringent low NOx criteria in certain parts of the country, just strictly based upon their pressure vessel design and how their flue gas temperatures and their burner flame temperatures run much cooler because we’re compacting the pressure vessel.”
-The end result is a boiler system that can help your company meet its sustainability goals, and even help with LEED certification.
+The end result is a boiler system with cleaner exhaust gases that can help your company meet its sustainability goals, and even help with LEED certification.

 Get more information about Miura’s LX series boilers

 If you’re unsure whether your steam boiler is energy efficient or whether your business needs a low NOx boiler, we are happy to help.